mrakgr/The-Spiral-Language/readme.md

 Tuple0(var_1, var_3)
 ```

-By default, in Spiral all the data structures in Spiral are flattened and have their variables tracked individually.
+By default, in Spiral tuples and modules are flattened and have their variables tracked individually.
 As can be seen in the generated code, when a tuple is passed into a function it is not the actual tuple that is being passed into it, but its arguments instead.

 The specialization is exact to the structure, not just the types.
 If literals are being passed through the method call, the method will get specialized to them.